Use and disclosure of personal information

 - agencies and organisations involved in tertiary education quality assurance and planning such as federal and state government, TEQSA and ASQA

-- organisations that provide salary packaging benefits to eligible and participating staff members, such as Qantas Club membership, gymnasiums, childcare, car parking permits and novated leasing
+- organisations that provide salary packaging benefits to eligible and participating staff members, such as Qantas Club membership, corporate health insurance, gymnasiums, childcare, car parking permits and novated leasing

 - off-shore RMIT campuses, RMIT partners and research centres for any visits or overseas work undertaken by you